usmangt/bash-scripts/01/README.md

 There are 2 bash scripts in this folder.

-- The 1st script named `main.sh` basically collects all the users on the system including their home directory (from /etc/passwd file) and then print it out
+- The 1st script named `main.sh` basically collects all the users on the system including their home directory (from the `/etc/passwd` file) and then print it out

 - The 2nd script `compare.sh` actually compare the md5 checkum which gets generated insited the crontab every hour.